 - fmax is equal to f_offsetmax minus half of the bandwidth of the measuring filter.

-For a multi-band TAB connector, inside any Inter RF Bandwidth gaps with Wgap < 20 MHz, emissions shall not exceed the cumulative sum of the test requirements specified at the Base Station RF Bandwidth edges on each side of the Inter RF Bandwidth gap.
+For a multi-band TAB connector, inside any Inter RF Bandwidth gaps with Wgap < 20 MHz, a combined basic limit shall be applied which is the cumulative sum the test requirements specified at the Base Station RF Bandwidth edges on each side of the Inter RF Bandwidth gap.
 The basic limit for Base Station RF Bandwidth edge is specified in tables 6.6.5.5.5.2-1 to 6.6.5.5.5.2-9, where in this case: